|Ammonite (detail) in encaustic by Caroline|

 There is a very big difference between using homemade colours and the ready-made ones.
 I only began to really appreciate this when I attempted to do some monotype prints (having watched Paula Rowlands wonderful DVD).
 My homemade paints, although they looked strongly coloured were full of medium and made the paper very wet and not very colourful whilst the bought sticks made very strong marks that transferred well to the paper:

-- R&F - 80 are available in the UK from - The Art Palette on Amazon and Jacksons.
-They also ship to the UK but then there will be the possibility of customs duty to pay... the Art Supply Shop looks like it is a UK based shop but turns out to be in the US
+- R&F - 80 are available in the UK from Jacksons.
+R&F do ship to the UK but then there will be the possibility of customs duty to pay.

-- Hot Cakes made by Enkaustikos - 14 of their colours are currently available in the UK on amazon.co.uk... though with a very high shipping cost so they may be being shipped from the US... if prepared to order from the US another source is the FineArtStore
+- Hot Cakes made by Enkaustikos - some of their colours are currently available in the UK on amazon.co.uk... though with a high shipping cost so they may be being shipped from the US... if you are prepared to order from the US another source is the FineArtStor.

-The big wide ones are Hakes (from local art shops) and the others are white and black goat's hair brushes from Daler-Rowney.
-My local art shops had the Daler-Rowney brushes on offer so I stocked up after finding I liked them.
+The big wide ones are Hakes and the others are white and black goat's hair brushes from Daler-Rowney mops.
+My local art shops had the Daler-Rowney mops on offer so I stocked up after finding I liked them.
 When full of wax they simply let the colours glide on - here is the underpainting I made using them before covering it up to carve out the ammonite shown at the top.

 In painting both of them I used encaustic as a resist for watercolour.
 The first one I then added pastels and more wax.
 The second one I left to show the translucency of the paper where it had been waxed.
 I was especially delighted that my green-gold paint was such a good mistletoe colour.